weight-lifting-journal-bw-team/back-end-nathan-thomas/README.md

 {
   "error": true,
   "user": {},
-  "message": "The requested content does not exist."
+  "message": "Sorry, you could not be logged in."
 }
 ```